 Jerry Lewis Labor Day Telethon.

-Jeffrey Ross is one of the most versatile performers working
+Jeff Ross is one of the most versatile performers working

 today.
 He's just as comfortable in front of college kids as he is at

 the Apollo Theater or in front of a large group of salesmen at a